 - Goods or services provided outside Australia, which don’t meet the requirements under the Private Health Insurance Act (2007)

 Many people don't know that Medicare doesn't cover you for ambulance costs.
 And ambulances can be expensive, especially if you live in a rural or remote area.

-Please note: Ambulance cover is available to residents of NSW and ACT.
-Pre-existing conditions will not be covered for 12 months, otherwise a 1-day waiting period applies for emergency and 2 months for non-emergency cover.
+Please note: A waiting period of 1 day applies for emergency and 2 months for non-emergency cover.